1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Is NASH different from NAFLD?

 Yes.
-NAFLD (Nonalcoholic Fatty Liver Disease) refers to simple fat accumulation in the liver, while NASH includes inflammation and liver cell damage.
+Two of them are NAFLD (Nonalcoholic Fatty Liver Disease), which is the mere fact of the fat build-up in the liver, and NASH that involves inflammation and liver cell damage.

 What is the ICD-10 code for NASH?